 Taking these steps will help you to actually achieve your goals.
 Following these 5 guidelines will set you up for successfully accomplishing your goals and achieving more than you imagined possible.

-Connie Yerbic is a musician, songwriter, entrepreneur, and founding member of the band Skonnie Music.
+Connie Yerbic is a vocalist, flutist, lyricist/songwriter, and founding member of the band Skonnie Music.

 Skonnie is a symphonic power metal band created by Vocalist/Flutist/Songwriter Connie Yerbic and Guitarist/Composer Sal Moretta.
-The band creates and composes original melodic metal music with technically complex, melodic shred guitar solos.
-Skonnie Music promotes the positive, healing potential of music, provides music industry-related guidance and training, and will soon release precision sound Amptopia Amps™ for guitars.
+The San Francisco based band creates original symphonic power metal music.
+Skonnie Music also promotes the positive, healing potential of music, provides music industry-related success guidance and training, and will soon release precision sound Amptopia Amps™ for guitars.